 Obviously, to freeze the foliage you are going to have to use a shutter speed that won't give very pleasing water texture.
 What's the solution?
 You need some post processing skills and a photo application that allows for layer blending (like Photoshop).
 The process involves taking your normal exposure to provide sufficiently nice water texture (while blurring the foliage) then taking another exposure with a higher ISO (and/or removing your polarizer and/or ND filters) to freeze the foliage.
 Combine the two images manually in post processing using layer masks (layers can be created in Photoshop CC or Photoshop Elements) and "brush in" the high ISO image around the waterfall.
 It sounds complicated but it really is quite simple.

 The image below of Sol Duc Falls is an example of layer blending.
 I combined an ISO 1600 photograph at 1/80th second to freeze the foliage with an ISO 50 photograph at 1/2 of a second to provide silky smooth water (the flow was moving quickly so I didn't need an even slower shutter speed).
 The photograph of Marymere falls (to the right) in Olympic National Park is an example of just letting the foliage blur.

-Wind can sometimes require taking multiple photos and blending them in post processing
+Sometimes wind requires taking multiple photos and blending during post processing

 One trick I like to use in post processing is to brighten the waterfall and/or darken the surrounding features.
 This creates a pseudo-spotlight effect, accentuating the brilliance of the water.
 If you do this, just be careful you don't make the water too bright - watch your histogram and try to keep it from "blowing out".